 Construction would occur using the techniques described in the "Design Criteria" section.
 Waste materials from the pile drilling process would be extracted, contained, and treated.
 Waste water would be filtered, treated, and discharged back to the ocean.
 Rock waste and other solid debris would be transported off site by the contractor and disposed of in an appropriate location.
 There would be no use of drilling muds.
 Only rock debris and seawater are expected byproducts of this operation.
 Any potential impacts on water quality would be short-term, and conditions would quickly return to baseline levels after pile installation activities are completed.
-In addition, this alternative would comply with all local, state, and federal permit requirements, including any agency-required water quality monitoring requirements that may be imposed during the permitting process.
+In addition, the Park Service would apply for and obtain all local, state, and federal permits, and would comply with any permit requirements including any agencyrequired water quality monitoring requirements that may be imposed.
 Given the localized nature of impacts, construction methods, and compliance with all laws and regulations, construction impacts would represent a negligible impact compared to the No Action Alternative.

 Fuels and other chemicals used during construction, as well as debris generated during demolition, could potentially degrade water quality if improperly handled or spilled.
 Although improvements would require minimal excavation, disturbed soils could also be conveyed to the Scorpion Anchorage via stormwater runoff.
-In accordance with the requirements of the Project's NPDES permit, the Park Service would be required to prepare and implement a SWPPP to minimize construction water quality impacts.
+The Park Service would obtain the required NPDES permit, and would be required to prepare and implement a SWPPP to minimize construction water quality impacts.
 The SWPPP would identify pollutant sources in the construction area and provide site-specific best management practices regarding control of sediments in runoff, avoidance measures to minimize turbidity, and storage and use of hazardous materials to prevent discharge of pollutants into stormwater.
 Accordingly, construction of Alternative 1 would result in negligible impacts associated with hazardous materials compared to the No Action Alternative.